greiwede/TFTP-C/README.md

 basic functionality for [TFTP](https://www.rfc-editor.org/rfc/rfc1350)
 - send files of any kind (e.g. .txt, .PNG) to server directory
 - receive files of any kind from server to client directory
-- supported sending modes:
+- supported sending modes (mail is deprecated):
     - netascii: converts requested file to netascii format for sending and converts it to local after receiving
     - octet: sends bytes of file as read in by file descriptor
-    - mail: *deprecated*

 ## Getting Started